TheArturthur/CoppermindScraper/Cosmere/Luckspren.md

 #### Shockspren
   Shockspren
 A rare type of spren that appear around people experiencing fearful shock (as opposed to awespren, associated with pleasant surprises).
-The look like pale yellow triangles breaking and reforming around the person who attracted them.
+They look like pale yellow triangles breaking and reforming around the person who attracted them.

 #### Snowspren
 A type of spren that appear in the few snowy places on Roshar, such as the [[Horneater Peaks\|Horneater Peaks]].